joshuahills/joshuahills.github.io/src/content/blog/ef-core/ef-core-performance-best-practices.md

 - Make sure the query doesn't include any unexpected `JOIN`s.
 If it does, you probably have a redundant `.Include()` or `.ThenInclude()` somewhere in your query, or are using a property on related entity that perhaps you don't need.
 Unnecessary `JOIN`s can cripple your database at load!
 - Ensure there are no unnecessary properties being `SELECT`ed.
 I'll talk more about this later, but make sure you only `SELECT` what you need.
-- If you do have a complicated query that has more than one `JOIN` in the generated SQL, EF Core will (by default) log a warning message saying that it may not be the most efficient query.
+- If you do have a complicated query that contains more than one collection navigation, EF Core will (by default) log a warning message saying that it may not be the most efficient query.
 And it's sometimes right.
-You can get better performance by splitting the query up manually, or by letting EF Core do it for you with `.AsSplitQuery()`.
+You might get better performance by splitting the query up manually, or by letting EF Core do it for you with `.AsSplitQuery()`.
 It depends though, you should always benchmark each case to determine what is most efficient.

 ## Don't use lazy-loading